snowdrop/k8s-infra/ansible/README-cloud.md

-# Install all in one Openshift Origin 3.7 on cloud machine
+# Install all in one Openshift Origin 3.7 on machine

 ## Prerequisites